 entertainment and styling, such as flowers and decor

 gifts and merchandise

 Refer to the event budget template on SharePoint to help determine possible event costs.

 When choosing a date and time for your event, please take into consideration:

-- the availability of university executive members (eg Vice-President, Provost, COO, Deputy Vice-Chancellors, Associate Vice-Chancellors (AVC), Campus Deans (CD), Executive Deans) needed for the event
+the availability of University executive members required at the event (e.g. Vice-President and President, Provost, COO, Deputy Vice-Chancellors, Associate Vice-Chancellors (AVC), Campus Deans (CD), Executive Deans)

 Refer to the ACU homepage for a list of upcoming events.
-(Please note that these will not include private events hosted by the Chancellor or Vice-Chancellor).
+(Please note that these will not include private events hosted by the Chancellor or Vice-Chancellor and President).